 Request Headers

-Authorization: Bearer sk-proj-your-key-here
+httpPOST https://api.openai.com/v1/chat/completions Authorization: Bearer sk-proj-your-key-here Content-Type: application/json OpenAI-Organization: org-optional

 Request Body Example